Villavu/Simba/Doc/sphinx/scriptref/window.rst

     function SetTargetBitmap(Bitmap : integer): integer;

 Set a bitmap as target / client.
-(It must be loaded by Simba)
+(The bitmap must be loaded by Simba) This can be combined with the SetPersistentMemoryBitmap feature to achieve the same effect as `SetTargetArray`_.

 SetTargetArray